AJ8GH/aoc-go/year-24/day-4/resources/README.md

 In this example, an `X-MAS` appears *9* times.

 Flip the word search from the instructions back over to the word search side and try again. *How many times does an `X-MAS` appear?*

+Your puzzle answer was `2048`.

+Both parts of this puzzle are complete!
+They provide two gold stars: ⭐ ⭐